yuleeyeen/uovi/README.md

 # uovi
-UOVI has been clothed, here are UOVI's voicebanks and photos.
+UOVI has been born, here are UOVI's voicebanks and photos.